revou-fsse-feb25/milestone-3-rizaldi-r/README.md

 ### About <a id="about"></a>

 Aerocove is a front-end marketplace web application developed using Next.js as part of the RevoU Bootcamp curriculum.
-This project showcases a range of modern web development technologies and practices, providing a platform for users to browse and purchase products.
+This project showcases a range of modern web development technologies and practices, providing a platform for users to browse and purchase products, while empower administrators with a powerful dashboard for complete control over application data.
 <br />

 ### Features <a id="features"></a>